 Product Labelling of Cosmetics in Europe

-Regulation 1223/2009 provides specific rules governing the production and marketing of cosmetic products.
+These EU cosmetics labelling requirements are outlined in Regulation 1223/2009 and aim to ensure consumer safety and transparency as it provides specific rules governing the production and marketing of cosmetic products.
 Article 19 of the Regulation outlines the criteria for labelling these products.
 In this article, we will refer to the relevant paragraphs of that regulation.

-Before focusing on the specific requirements, let’s first discuss the components that make up a cosmetic product or can be used to create one.
+Before focusing on the specific EU cosmetic labelling requirements, let’s first discuss the components that make up a cosmetic product or can be used to create one.
 These are:

 Article 19 of the EU Regulation 1223/2009 says: “Without prejudice to other provisions in this Article, cosmetic products shall be made available on the market only where the container and packaging of cosmetic products bear the following information in indelible, easily legible and visible lettering”.

-Each of the product labelling requirements will be described below.
+Each of the cosmetic product labelling requirements will be described below.

 Labelling rules for fragrance allergens in Europe are a crucial aspect of consumer safety and informed choices.
 The European Union has instituted comprehensive regulations to address potential allergenic compounds in fragrances, safeguarding the health of its citizens.
 These rules require manufacturers to disclose specific fragrance allergens in their products, allowing consumers to make informed purchasing decisions.

-The labelling rules serve as a proactive measure to prevent allergic reactions and protect those who may be sensitive to certain fragrance components.
+The cosmetic product labelling requirements serve as a proactive measure to prevent allergic reactions and protect those who may be sensitive to certain fragrance components.
 Manufacturers are tasked with diligently adhering to these regulations, conducting comprehensive assessments and tests to identify and quantify potential allergenic substances in their products.

 Navigating European Cosmetic Standards

 Amidst the diversity of European regulations, harmonising standards has become a top priority.
 These standards, which encompass aspects such as the German Packaging Act (VerpackG), serve as a foundation for manufacturers operating across the continent.
-The quest for uniformity in labelling and packaging aligns with the broader vision of a streamlined European cosmetics market, which offers both challenges and opportunities.
+The quest for uniformity in cosmetic product labeling and packaging aligns with the broader vision of a streamlined European cosmetics market, which offers both challenges and opportunities.

-How to ensure compliance with cosmetic labelling regulations in Europe
+How to ensure compliance with cosmetic product labelling regulations in Europe

-Before addressing the labelling content of a cosmetic product, it is crucial to conduct a Cosmetic Product Safety Report (CPSR).
+Before addressing the cosmetic product labeling content, it is crucial to conduct a Cosmetic Product Safety Report (CPSR).
 This report provides essential information such as warnings, the precise INCI list, and the date of minimum duration/PAO (Period After Opening).

 Article 3 of Regulation 1223/2009 states: